 Collision and comprehensive coverage protect you from paying the repairs for your vehicle.
 If you are leasing a car or have an auto loan, your creditor will require you to have them.
 That’s because they want to protect their investment in your vehicle.
 What are the damages that these types of coverage apply to?

 Collision insurance pays if you are in an auto accident or a collision.
 The best side of this is that it will pay regardless of whose fault it is.
 You will get compensation for the repair costs, minus your deductible.
 Deductibles are a set amount of money that you pay out-of-pocket for the insurance to kick in.

-On the other hand, comprehensive coverage pays for damages made by a lot of situations.
+On the other hand, comprehensive coverage pays for damages made in a lot of situations.
 It will pay if you hit a deer.
 This applies when your car got damaged by a falling tree limb.
-Another is if the car is a victim of vandalism, and many others.
+Another is if the car is a victim of vandalism and many others.
 Kindly take note that it will not pay for damages due to collisions.
 That’s the job of the other one.

 While you are ride-sharing, the same amount of deductibles apply as with your personal auto policy.